gasparrini/MCC-SO2/README.md

 ### R code

-The R code for replicating the analysis with the simulated data is separated in a series of scripts to be run sequentially.
+The R code for replicating the analysis with the simulated data is provided in the folder *Rcode*.
+The code is separated in a series of scripts to be run sequentially.
 The code includes only minor revisions compared with the original version, mostly due to adapting it to the different data structure.
-The original code, which cannot be run without the original data, is also provided for completeness in the folder *origcode*.
+The original code, which cannot be run without the original data, is also provided for completeness in the sub-folder *origcode*.